lain-web2000/kaname-training-suite/README.md

 Looking to practice on PAL?
 [Try out threecreepio's independent PAL-conversion.](https://github.com/threecreepio/pallsson)

- **Please note this version of the Practice ROM uses the MMC5 mapper.
-This will not work with certain flashcarts such as KrzysioCart, or on cheap clone consoles.**
+ **Please note this version of the Practice ROM uses the MMC5 mapper, this ROM will not work with certain flashcarts such as KrzysioCart, or on cheap clone consoles.**

 ## Major Version 6 (Current 6.0)